The Battle of the Water Futures: Introduction

 \subsection{Ambition}

 }

-Participants must develop masterplans for a nation's water utilities operating across different provinces.
-However, the BWF presents a level of detail and computational complexity such that the featured transport network optimization problem cannot be solved through brute force optimization.
-Moreover, unlike traditional optimization problems with specified scenarios, here, only a description of the environment dynamics and a handful of expert-driven scenarios for key drivers (e.g., population) are provided.
-Competitors must embrace uncertainty and decide for themselves what to model and how, reflecting the reality that different teams would make different modeling choices when facing deep uncertainty.
+Participants must develop masterplans for a national water grid with water utilities operating across different provinces.
+However, the BWF presents a level of detail and computational complexity such that the featured national grid optimisation problem cannot be solved through brute force optimisation.
+Moreover, unlike traditional optimisation problems with specified scenarios, here, only a description of the environment dynamics and a handful of expert-driven scenarios for key drivers (e.g., population) are provided.
+Competitors must embrace uncertainty and decide for themselves what to model and how to do so, reflecting the reality that different teams would make different modelling choices when facing deep uncertainty.

-The decision to place participants in a situation of deep uncertainty is deliberate.
-While some parameters are uncertain and the evolution of these uncertainty bounds in the future will not be disclosed (e.g., the annual cost of operating a production facility, which varies between minimum and maximum values), past observations will be made available at the end of each competition stage, enabling participants to implement adaptive strategies and learn from accumulated evidence.
-Similarly, the competition ranking process has not been announced, only the system requirements are explained in this document (i.e., the metrics under which the system is evaluated), compelling participants to identify their own compromise solutions within this many-objective context.
+The decision to place participants in a context of deep uncertainty is intentional.
+The BWF will unfold over three competition stages, each spanning 25 years, to realistically emulate the long-term challenges faced by planners.
+This means that some parameters are uncertain and their uncertainty bounds evolution will be provided only through approximate expert-based scenarios (e.g., population projections vary between minimum and maximum values, though actual outcomes may fall outside these bounds).
+At the end of each competition stage, past observations will be made available, enabling participants to implement adaptive strategies and learn from accumulated evidence.
+Similarly, the competition ranking process has been deliberately left undisclosed; only the system requirements, namely, the metrics under which the system is evaluated, are outlined in this document.
+This approach is more akin to realistic situations and compels participants to identify their own compromise solutions within this many-objective context.

 \hypertarget{problem-description}{